 Though they've always retained their timeless appeal, aviators have undergone numerous modifications over their 80-year history.
 While the original aviators were made using metal frames, plastic aviator frames –- which were often much thicker than the thin wire frames of previous decades –- began making an appearance in the 1970s.

-The celebrity rebirth of the 1980s brought about further innovations in the classic aviator-style sunglasses.
+The celebrity rebirth of the 1980s brought about further innovations in the classic aviator-style sunglasses for men.
 The double- and single-bridge models that were popular in previous decades gave way to one-piece lens shields, as seen on Michael Jackson.
 A wider selection of lens colors and finishes also began to appear.
 And the mirrored lenses made famous in Top Gun surged in popularity, due to the sense of mystery created by completely blocking the eyes from view.

 Other aviator trends over the years have included rimless and semi-rimless profiles as well as a move away from the classic metallic colors to brighter, bolder hues.
 Recently, these flashy colors and patterns have even made their way to the lenses of aviator sunglasses for men.